dillionlim/advent-of-code-2024/day_1a/explanation.md

 ## Solution

+### Input Bounds

+Based on preliminary data analysis, all the input can be fit into an unsigned 32-bit integer.
+In fact, all numbers seem to be unsigned 5-digit numbers.

+### Actual Solution

 Simply parse the input, and sort the columns.
-Find the total sum of the numbers.
+Then, iterate through each row and find the total sum of the absolute difference of the numbers in the same row.

+### Code Complexity

+**Time Complexity:** $O(N \log N)$

+* $N$ is the number of rows.

+Each column needs to be sorted.

+**Additional Space Complexity:** $O(N)$

+Each column is copied out to a temporary vector before being sorted.

 **Final answer:** 1666427.